 Our People First strategy defines the unique contribution we make in the global fight against poverty and highlights the directions we are taking as an organisation to best achieve our goals.
 Aid alone is not enough.
-We must work closely with partners and ensure that their input is central to the development of programmes and reflects their needs.
+We must work closely with partners and ensure that our programmes have their input and reflect their needs.
 By linking people together in unique ways, VSO enables them to share life-changing ideas, perspectives and practices - knowledge we harness for policymakers and those with influence to achieve maximum impact.
 Thinking globally and appreciating diversity, we transform lives and communities - not only overseas, but also here in Ireland.

 The adoption of the Sustainable Development Goals (SDGs) in August 2015 further emphasised the relevance of this strategy.
-For the first time, the UN recognised that governments cannot act alone - volunteerism has now been acknowledged as a powerful way of transferring skills and creating new spaces for implementing the goals.
+For the first time, the UN recognised that governments cannot act alone - volunteerism has now been acknowledged as a resource-efficient way of transferring skills and creating new spaces for implementing the goals.
 Whether it's a neonatal health programme in Ethiopia, an agribusiness project in Cambodia or an education programme in India, volunteers are our best resource.
 Working with developing communities helps to narrow the distance and break down binaries of "them" and "us", ensuring our projects continue to transform lives over the long term.
 Irish Aid have recognised the fruitful efforts of VSO's Irish volunteers under the Volunteering Initiative and continue to help us to reach our aims.